mantidproject/mantid/docs/source/release/v4.3.0/framework.rst

 Algorithms
 ----------

-- :ref:`CalculateSelfScatteringCorrection <algm-CalculateSelfScatteringCorrection>` will calculate a normalized self scattering correction for foccues total scattering data.
+- :ref:`TotScatCalculateSelfScattering <algm-TotScatCalculateSelfScattering>` will calculate a normalized self scattering correction for foccues total scattering data.
 - :ref:`MergeWorkspacesWithLimits <algm-MergeWorkspacesWithLimits>` will merge workspaces in a workspace group withing weighting from a set of limits for each workspace.

 Data Objects